keithvassallomt/parsec-aws-automation/README.md

 ![Parsec server found](https://github.com/keithvassallomt/parsec-aws-automation/raw/master/images/serverok.png)

+14. Turn on automatic logon in Windows by following instruction from this [page](https://learn.microsoft.com/en-us/troubleshoot/windows-server/user-profiles-and-logon/turn-on-automatic-logon)

-14. Optionally, double-click on the **Setup Auto Shutdown** icon on your desktop.
+15. Optionally, double-click on the **Setup Auto Shutdown** icon on your desktop.
 This will shutdown your system after a number of minutes if its idle, just in case you forget to do it yourself.
 When prompted, I set it to 45 minutes.

-15. Optionally, doublick-click on the **Setup One Hour Warning** icon on your desktop.
+16. Optionally, doublick-click on the **Setup One Hour Warning** icon on your desktop.
 This will warn you when you have been connected for an hour, so you can better manage your billing.

-16. Now, disconnect from your server (i.e. close the RDP window), and connect to the server via Parsec instead.
+17. Now, disconnect from your server (i.e. close the RDP window), and connect to the server via Parsec instead.
 You're now ready to game!
 If you're not interested in the automation stuff, you can now skip to the [Gaming](#gaming) section.

 ## Creating the Automation Script